ArkForgeLabs/Astra/README.md

 [![Static Badge](https://img.shields.io/badge/Join-The_Discord-blue?style=flat&logo=discord&color=blue)](https://discord.com/invite/6PMjUx8x3b)
 [![Static Badge](https://img.shields.io/badge/Read_The_Docs-blue?style=flat&logo=docsdotrs&color=%23000000)](https://astra.arkforge.net/docs/latest)

-Astra is a web server runtime for Lua (5.1-5.4), Luau and LuaJIT written in Rust.
+Astra is a web server runtime for Lua (5.1-5.4), Luau and LuaJIT written in Rust with native support for Teal.
 The goal is to get as much performance as possible while writing the web server logic in Lua instead for faster iteration, fault-tolerance and no-build requirements.
 This project is internally used here at [ArkForge](https://arkforge.net) and many others.

+> MSRV: 1.88+

 ## Installation

-You can either get the binaries at [github releases](https://github.com/ArkForgeLabs/Astra/releases) or using `cargo` if you have it installed:
+You can either get the binaries at [github releases](https://github.com/ArkForgeLabs/Astra/releases) or

+### Using `cargo`:

 ```bash
 cargo install lua-astra